guidoism/escape/inspiration/jonesforth.md

         .space 1                // scratch used by EMIT

 /*
-        Back to input, `WORD` is a FORTH word which reads the next full word of input.
+        Back to input, `WORD` is a Forth word which reads the next full word of input.

         What it does in detail is that it first skips any blanks (spaces, tabs, newlines and so on).
         Then it calls `KEY` to read characters into an internal buffer until it hits a blank.
 Then it